Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Disk-shocking effects on a subhalo population

-Additionally, the SL17 model allows for tidal disruption of subhalos based on a rather simple criterion inspired from numerical studies \cite{HayashiEtAl2003}, in which it was shown that subhalos tidally pruned down to within their scale radii, $r_{\rm s}$, would actually be destroyed.
-By defining $x_{\rm t}$ as the ratio of the subhalo tidal radius $r_{\rm t}(m,c,R)$ to the scale radius $r_{\rm s}$, then it is possible to fix a threshold $\epsilon_{\rm t}$ below which a subhalo is destroyed (i.e. if $x_{\rm t}<\epsilon_{\rm t}$).
-Although early dedicated studies seemed to indicate $\epsilon_{\rm t}\sim 1$ \cite{HayashiEtAl2003}, this result has been strongly questioned in more recent studies \cite{vandenBosch2017,vandenBoschEtAl2018,vandenBoschEtAl2018a,ErraniEtAl2020,ErraniEtAl2021}, where it was shown that estimates of the tidal disruption efficiency could be biased by numerical effects, which means that $\epsilon_{\rm t}$ could very likely take much smaller values.
-For the sake of completeness, we adopt two reference choices in this paper: \ben \,. \een As a result of tidal stripping and disruption, the most concentrated subhalos are found to be the most resistant, as expected.
-Thus, based on tidal stripping effects, the SL17 model is able to quite naturally explain the flattening of the subhalo number density and its further depletion as one gets closer and closer to the galactic centers, which is observed in cosmological simulations \cite{DiemandEtAl2004,DiemandEtAl2008b,SpringelEtAl2008}, as well as the spatial dependence of the mass-concentration relation \cite{DiemandEtAl2008b,PieriEtAl2011,MolineEtAl2017}.
-All the SL17 model concentrates in providing the differential number density of subhalos $n_{\rm sub}$, which can be expressed either in terms of virial mass $m$, or in terms of tidal mass $m_{\rm t}$, such that \ben
+On top of tidal stripping, the SL17 model allows for tidal disruption of subhalos based on a rather simple criterion inspired from numerical simulation studies \cite{HayashiEtAl2003}, in which it was shown that subhalos tidally pruned below their initial scale radii, $r_{\rm s}$, would actually be destroyed.
+By defining $x_{\rm t}$ as the ratio of the subhalo tidal radius $r_{\rm t}(m,c,R)$ to its scale radius $r_{\rm s}$, it is possible to fix a threshold $\epsilon_{\rm t}$ below which a subhalo can be declared destroyed (i.e. if $x_{\rm t}<\epsilon_{\rm t}$).
+Although early dedicated studies seemed to indicate $\epsilon_{\rm t}\sim 1$ \cite{HayashiEtAl2003}, such a value has been strongly questioned in more recent studies \cite{vandenBosch2017,vandenBoschEtAl2018,vandenBoschEtAl2018a,ErraniEtAl2020,ErraniEtAl2021}, where it was shown that estimates of the tidal disruption efficiency could be significantly biased by numerical effects, and have been likely overestimated in past studies.
+In short, this means that $\epsilon_{\rm t}$ could actually take much smaller values.
+For the sake of illustration, we adopt two reference choices in this paper: \ben \,, \een keeping in mind that $\epsilon_{\rm t}$ could take even smaller values.
+As a result of tidal stripping and disruption, the most concentrated subhalos are found to be the most resistant, as naively expected.

+By including both tidal stripping itself and such a simple criterion for tidal disruption, the SL17 model is able to quite naturally explain the flattening of the subhalo number density and its further depletion as one gets closer and closer to galactic centers, which is generically observed in cosmological simulations \cite{DiemandEtAl2004,DiemandEtAl2008b,SpringelEtAl2008}.
+It also explains the radial dependence of the mass-concentration relation \cite{DiemandEtAl2008b,PieriEtAl2011,MolineEtAl2017} as a selection effect.
+The main output of the SL17 model is the differential number density of subhalos $n_{\rm sub}$ in their host DM halo, which can be expressed either in terms of virial mass $m$, or in terms of tidal mass $m_{\rm t}$, such that \ben